dappradar/nft-sales-adapters/docs/providers/methods/run.md

 ### `run`

 This function is used to start syncing process.
-It might do some additional actions before starting to parse events, e.g. parsing payment token data.
+It might do some additional actions that are necessary before parsing events.

 Finally, function `sdk.run()` must be called to start syncing process in the SDK.